ngs-docs/2015-angus-paper/2015-angus-paper.md

 biologists.
 The typical class contains an even mixture of advanced graduate students and postdocs, and also includes several faculty, technical staff, and industry researchers.
-Thus the students arrive with substantial biological expertise.
-However, based on both surveys and discussion, half or more of the attendees have little to no experience with command-line programs, and have widely variable experience with any genomics and bioinformatics.
+Thus the students arrive with substantial, but diverse biological expertise.
+However, based on both surveys and discussion, half or more of the attendees have little to no experience with command-line programs, nor familiarity with Unix more generally, and have widely variable experience with any genomics and bioinformatics.
 As such, we have a number of goals: